httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Example-DictHeader: en="Applepie", da=:w4ZibGV0w6ZydGU=:
 ~~~

-Members whose value is Boolean true MUST omit that value when serialised.
+Members whose value is Boolean true MUST omit that value when serialized.
 For example, here both "b" and "c" are true:

 ~~~ example
 Example-DictHeader: a=?0, b, c; foo=bar
 ~~~

-Note that this requirement is only on serialisation; parsers are still required to correctly handle the true Boolean value when it appears in Dictionary values.
+Note that this requirement is only on serialization; parsers are still required to correctly handle the true Boolean value when it appears in Dictionary values.

 A Dictionary with a member whose value is an Inner List of tokens: